Flink architecture¶

 countfrom bounded_pageviews;

-return one result), while in streaming, each event may be the last one recieved, so results are produced incrementally, after every events or after a certain period of time based on timers.
+return one result), while in streaming mode, each event may be the last one received, so results are produced incrementally, after every events or after a certain period of time based on timers.

 Parameters